writethedocs/www/docs/conf/portland/2020/news/schedule.rst

 The conference website is now updated with the `talk schedule <https://www.writethedocs.org/conf/portland/{{year}}/schedule/>`_ for the main stage presentations, so you can start planning your time (and getting excited!) for the conference.
 We're excited to have live Q&A after most talks, which will come from your questions but be moderated by an MC.

-As always, we'll be running the `unconference <https://www.writethedocs.org/conf/portland/{{year}}/unconference/>`_, and `lightning talks <https://www.writethedocs.org/conf/portland/2019/lightning-talks/>`_ each day after lunch.

-You'll be able to sign up for unconference sessions and lightning talks during the conference.

 Start thinking about Writing Day
 --------------------------------

-Our pre-conference `Writing Day <https://www.writethedocs.org/conf/portland/2019/writing-day/>`_ will happen on Sunday, and it is much more fun when folks come with their own projects in mind!
+Our pre-conference `Writing Day <https://www.writethedocs.org/conf/portland/{{year}}/writing-day/>`_ will happen on Sunday, and it is much more fun when folks come with their own projects in mind!

 If you have a project or are part of a community that you think would benefit from a writing sprint, start brainstorming now about what you might want to focus on.
 If you'd like us to include your project on the Writing Day page, drop us an email at `portland@writethedocs.org <mailto:portland@writethedocs.org>`_.